reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 }
 ```

+I could have defined structs to hold the inner data for each variant like I did
+with `Payload` earlier, but because none of the variants had the same shape I
+felt less inclined to do so.

 ## Parsing

-Now that we have a high-level type design to match our the low-level network
+Now that we have a high-level type design to match the low-level network
 representation we can bridge the two by parsing.
 There are as many ways to
 shave this [Yacc] as there were enums in our packet types, but I settled on the
 [`nom`][nom] library.